 Also, note that if you don’t already have a family plan, the addition of your baby can push you into one, with an accompanying rise in monthly premiums.

 How your health insurer handles these issues can make a difference of thousands of dollars to your family budget.

-If you don’t have health insurance, you may be able to negotiate prices with the doctor and hospital where you deliver your child.
+If you don’t have health insurance during childbirth, you may be able to negotiate prices with the doctor and hospital.
 However, be aware that without insurance, your expenses for a complicated delivery or a seriously ill newborn could reach into the high tens, or even hundreds, of thousands of dollars.

 It’s hard to get around the expenses of childbirth.
 But if you’re pregnant, or trying to conceive, take a hard look at your options for health insurance coverage.
 Consider both your premiums and all the out-of-pocket costs you are likely to have to pay for your maternity care, from prenatal visits to ultrasounds to common prenatal tests, as well as the costs of labor and delivery.
 (Don’t forget your newborn’s share!)

 When you’re facing a lot of expectable medical care, it may make financial sense to choose a plan with higher premiums if you’ll save money on the back end with lower deductibles and out-of-pocket maximums.